 Kirk Douglas, to put it simply, was a force of nature.
 Known for playing rebels and tough outsiders, his presence forces you to pay attention.
 His larger-than-life persona often made him appear much larger than his actual 5’9’’ frame and, in many ways, Kirk could be considered the ultimate leading man.
-He was an actor who gave off a passion and intensity onscreen that matched the intensity of the dramas and action films he, usually, appeared in.
-Indeed, Kirk's films rarely have happy endings, but you’ll be happy to know that a few on this list, actually, do.
+He was an actor who gave off a passion and intensity onscreen that matched the intensity of the dramas and action films he appeared in.
+Indeed, Kirk's films rarely have happy endings, but you’ll be happy to know that a few on this list actually do.

-After suffering a major stroke in the 1990s that partially impaired his speech, Kirk slowed down considerably but, continued to act occasionally until he officially retired in 2008.
-Passing away at the ripe old age of 103, Kirk left behind an acting legacy that is continued by his son, Michael Douglas (a Hollywood legend in his own right).
+After suffering a major stroke in the 1990s that partially impaired his speech, Kirk slowed down considerably.
+But, he continued to act occasionally until officially retiring in 2008.
+Passing away at the ripe old age of 103, Kirk left behind an acting legacy that is continued by his son, Michael (a Hollywood legend in his own right).
 If you're new to the work of Kirk Douglas, check out this incredible list of critically-acclaimed films and witness the work of a man capable of rising above anything.

-FYI: I chose the order of my Kirk Douglas top 10 movies by considering each film's importance in Kirk’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB, Netflix, and Rotten Tomatoes.
+I chose the order of my Kirk Douglas top 10 movies by considering each film's importance in Kirk’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB, Netflix, and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top ten).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.